samuelusc/CSCI596-Project/README.md

 Ensure that our recommendations exceed user expectations, creating a sense of surprise and delight.

 `Diversity`:
-Provide a diverse range of recommended genres to cater to the varied tastes and requirements of our users.<br>
+Provide a diverse range of recommended genres to cater to the varied tastes and requirements of our users.

 <img width="725" alt="Four strategies" src="https://github.com/samuelusc/CSCI596-Project/blob/recommender-module/recommending%20system/assets/four_strategies.png">